-- a) "Calendar week" shall mean a period of seven consecutive days starting on Sunday. - b) "City" shall mean the City of Emeryville. - c) "Employee" shall mean any person who: - In a calendar week performs at least two (2) hours of work within the geographic boundaries of the City for an Employer; and - 2) Qualifies as an employee entitled to payment of a minimum wage from any employer under the California minimum wage law, as provided under Section 1197 of the California Labor Code and wage orders published by the California Industrial Welfare Commission.
-Employees shall include Learners, as defined by the California Industrial Welfare Commission. - d) "Employer" shall mean any person (including a natural person, corporation, nonprofit corporation, general partnership, limited partnership, limited liability partnership, limited liability company, business trust, estate, trust, association, joint venture, agency, instrumentality, or any other legal or commercial entity, whether domestic or foreign), who directly or indirectly (including through the services of a temporary services or staffing agency or similar entity) employs or exercises control over the wages, hours or working conditions of any Employee.
+- a) "Calendar week" shall mean a period of seven consecutive days starting on Sunday. - b) "City" shall mean the City of Emeryville. - c) "Employee" shall mean any person who: - In a calendar week performs at least two (2) hours of work within the geographic boundaries of the City for an Employer; and - 2) Qualifies as an employee entitled to payment of a minimum wage from any employer under the California minimum wage law, as provided under Section 1197 of the California Labor Code and wage orders published by the California Industrial Welfare Commission. - d) "Employer" shall mean any person (including a natural person, corporation, nonprofit corporation, general partnership, limited partnership, limited liability partnership, limited liability company, business trust, estate, trust, association, joint venture, agency, instrumentality, or any other legal or commercial entity, whether domestic or foreign), who directly or indirectly (including through the services of a temporary services or staffing agency or similar entity) employs or exercises control over the wages, hours or working conditions of any Employee. - e) "Paid Sick Leave" shall mean paid "sick leave" as defined in California Labor Code section 233(b)(4), except that the definition here extends beyond the Employee's own illness, injury, medical condition, need for medical diagnosis or treatment, or medical reason, to also encompass time taken off work by an Employee for the purpose of providing care or assistance to other persons specified below with an illness, injury, medical condition, or need for medical diagnosis or treatment.